Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 How to find the number of workdays (excluding Saturdays and Sundays) from a date range in Microsoft Access?

-The logic is simple, first find out how many whole weeks are there in the date range.
-Multiplying whole weeks by 5 gives the number of workdays from whole weeks.
-From the remaining days find and exclude Saturdays and Sundays, if any.
+The logic is straightforward: first, determine the number of whole weeks within the specified date range.
+Multiplying whole weeks by 5 gives the number of workdays from entire weeks.
+From the remaining days, exclude Saturdays and Sundays, if any.
 Add the remaining days to the total workdays.

 Find the VBA Code segments for the above steps below, and the full VBA Work_Days() Function Code at the end of this Article.